How does Medicare Part D work?

-In 2016, nearly 41 million Medicare beneficiaries had prescription drug coverage through Medicare Part D. About 60 percent of them had a stand-alone prescription drug plan (PDP) in conjunction with Original Medicare, while the other 40 percent had a Medicare Advantage prescription drug plan (MAPD).
+In 2017, more than 42 million Medicare beneficiaries had prescription drug coverage through Medicare Part D. About 60 percent of them had a stand-alone prescription drug plan (PDP) in conjunction with Original Medicare, while the other 40 percent had a Medicare Advantage prescription drug plan (MAPD).
 For those enrolled in Original Medicare, the only source of PDPs is through private insurance companies, as Medicare A and B don’t cover outpatient prescriptions.
 Most Medicare Advantage plans do include prescription drug coverage, although in some cases you can purchase a stand-alone PDP if your Medicare Advantage plan doesn’t include prescriptions.

 When and how do I enroll in Medicare Part D?

 The first opportunity for enrollment is when you’re initially eligible for Medicare – during the seven-month period beginning three months before the month you turn 65.
 If you enroll prior to the month you turn 65, your prescription drug coverage will begin the first of the month you turn 65.
 If you enroll during the month you turn 65 or one of the three following months, your prescription coverage effective date will be delayed — it will not be retroactive to the month you turned 65.

 If you enrolled in Medicare due to a disability, you may enroll during a seven-month window beginning three months prior to your 25th month of disability.
 If you enroll in the three months prior to your 25th month of disability, your coverage will begin the first day of the 25th month.
 If you enroll during the 25th, 26th, 27th, or 28th month of disability, your coverage will begin the first of the month after you enroll.